 Please note: Foreign nationals from Department of Energy designated “sensitive countries” are not eligible.

 Information about research directorates at LLNL that may have opportunities can be found here.

+Currently listed opportunities for students can be found here, as well as information about doing an internship at the lab.
+These are publicly listed internships and are not the only internships available.
 We will assist you in finding a specific opportunity based on your academic area and interests.
 (Please note that there may not be an open opportunity for every student interested and qualified.)

 Missed the information sessions?
 You can watch a recorded session below.